WilliamTylerBradley/flowfieldfigments/README.md

 ## Installation

-You can install the released version of flowfieldfigments from [GitHub](https://github.com/) with:
+You can install the released version of `flowfieldfigments` from [GitHub](https://github.com/) with:

 ``` r
 install.packages("devtools")
 devtools::install_github("WilliamTylerBradley/flowfieldfigments")
 ```

+## Articles

+See the Articles for information on the generative process.
+This includes understanding the color scheme creation, the anchor points design, paths determination, a few odds and ends, and a full script that can be easily pulled apart.